 If your credit union goes belly-up, the NCUSIF keeps your money safe.
 Instead of losing everything, this insurance coverage replaces money that you might otherwise lose from your checking or savings accounts.

-For example, assume you have $5,000 in savings, and there’s a bank failure or robbery at your credit union.
-The good news, assuming your funds are insured, is that you still have money.
-That said, the process of restoring funds may take a few days, although in many cases you'll never notice the event.
-In some cases, another institution takes over your accounts and loans, but the experience should be relatively painless—certainly in comparison to losing all of your money.
+For example, assume you have $5,000 in savings, and there’s a bank failure at your credit union.
+The good news, assuming your funds are insured, is that you still have that money.
+The process of restoring funds may take a few days, but in many cases, you'll never even notice the event.
+In some instances, another institution takes over your accounts and loans, but the experience should be relatively seamless—and certainly much better than losing all of your money.